Media climate in Sweden

-"If the head of WikiLeaks, Julian Assange. travels to Göteborg to debate journalism I promise that I, as editor in chied of Expressen, will go to the SVT studio.
+"If the head of WikiLeaks, Julian Assange, travels to Gothenburg to debate journalism, I promise that I, as editor in chief of Expressen, will go to the SVT studio.
 Isn’t that reasonable?"
-(Available here/English.
+(Available here.

-#Talkaboutit was a campaign initiated by journalist friends of complainant AA’s, Johanna Koljonen and Sofia Mirjamsdotter.
+#Prataomdet (#TalkAboutIt) was a campaign initiated by journalist friends of complainant AA, Johanna Koljonen and Sofia Mirjamsdotter.
 On the night before Julian Assange arrived in Sweden, AA was socialising with Koljonen and fellow Social Democrat politician Kajsa Borgnäs, who was arrested for shoplifting on 19 November 2011 (see this account in English) and who is witness ’C’ in the investigation against Assange (her name is not anonymised in the Swedish police report pp. 21-22).
 The campaign was initially started on Twitter, and was going to use the hashtag #tackanna (#ThankYouAnna) referring to complainant AA.
 Those who started the campaign then decided not to use the hashtag because it appeared to assign guilt to Assange.
-However, the tweets show that the content of the ’grey zone’ campaign should stick to the ’Assange situation’.
+However, the tweets show that the content of the ’grey zone’ campaign was to stick to the ’Assange situation’.
 In a coordinated effort, the campaign was swept up by the mainstream press to polarise the debate around the investigation against Assange.
-An example of how, is the SVT ’Debatt’ programme (see below).
+An example is the SVT ’Debatt’ programme (see below).

-SvD’s article linked Assange and #prataomdet together, as did the SVT Debatt panel discussion on national TV, which discusses ’Is Julian Assange Innocent’ followed by the ’#talkaboutit’ campaign (see below).
+SvD’s article linked Assange and #TalkAboutIt together, as did the SVT Debatt panel discussion on national TV, which discusses ’Is Julian Assange Innocent’ followed by the ’#TalkAboutIt’ campaign (see below).